Armillary sphere: Renaissance

 Further advances in this instrument were made by Danish astronomer Tycho Brahe (1546–1601), who constructed three large armillary spheres which he used for highly precise measurements of the positions of the stars and planets.
 They were described in his Astronomiae Instauratae Mechanica.

 Armillary spheres were among the first complex mechanical devices.
 Their development led to many improvements in techniques and design of all mechanical devices.
-Renaissance scientists and public figures often had their portraits painted showing them with one hand on an armillary sphere, which represented the height of wisdom and knowledge.
+Renaissance scientists and public figures often had their portraits painted showing them with one hand on an armillary sphere, which represented the zenith of wisdom and knowledge.

 The armillary sphere survives as useful for teaching, and may be described as a skeleton celestial globe, the series of rings representing the great circles of the heavens, and revolving on an axis within a horizon.
 With the earth as center such a sphere is known as Ptolemaic; with the sun as center, as Copernican.

 A representation of an armillary sphere is present in the modern flag of Portugal and has been a national symbol since the reign of Manuel I.